-WARNING: To reduce the risk of serious personal injury, turn tool off and disconnect battery pack before making any adjustments or removing/ installing attachments or accessories.
+WARNING: To reduce the risk of serious personal injury, turn tool off and disconnect tool from power source before making any adjustments or removing/installing attachments or accessories.
 An accidental start-up can cause injury.

+The attention of UK users is drawn to the "woodworking machines regulations 1974" and any subsequent amendments.
 Ensure the machine is placed to satisfy your ergonomic conditions in terms of table height and stability.
 The machine site shall be chosen so that the operator has a good overview and enough free surrounding space around the machine that allows handling of the workpiece without any restrictions.